-We've compiled the ultimate Diabetes checklist of must haves before leaving on that exciting holiday.
+Diabetes Headquarters has compiled the ultimate Diabetes checklist of must haves before leaving on that exciting holiday.

-- Insulin - the most important of all.
+8. Insulin - the most important of all.
 Whilst it's unlikely that ting to pack this important guy we should be aware of how to store it, especially if travelling on a long haul flight.
-We recommend purchasing a nifty FRIO Wallet to keep it cool and safe.
+We recommend purchasing a fantasticFRIO Wallet to keep your insulin cool and safe.

-- Insulin Pump - Using an insulin pump than its important that it is declared to security when travelling through airports, go around the scanners and ask to be checked individually by security.
+10. Insulin Pump - Using an insulin pump than its important that it is declared to security when travelling through airports, go around the scanners and ask to be checked individually by security.

 Make sure to have that handy letter from the doctor on hand.
 Take a photo of the doctors travel letter as back up.